hgnichols/auto-track-web/README.md

 2. **Provision Supabase**
    - Create a new Supabase project.
    - Run the SQL in `supabase/schema.sql` inside the Supabase SQL editor.
+   - Generate the vehicle catalog data with `npm run generate:vehicle-catalog` (pass `--start-year` / `--end-year` flags if you want to limit the range).
+   - Seed the catalog locally with `npm run seed:vehicle-catalog` (requires `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` in your environment).
+This script streams the JSON into Supabase so you don't have to paste the large SQL file.
    - (Optional) Enable Row Level Security if you plan to move away from the service role in server actions.

 3. **Environment variables**